A legacy of innovation, quality, and culinary experience.

 If you're an athlete or someone who exercises regularly, cherries can help reduce muscle soreness.
 Tart cherry juice, in particular, has been found to reduce inflammation and oxidative stress following intense physical activity.
 Drinking tart cherry juice post-workout may aid in muscle recovery and decrease soreness.

-There are countless ways to enjoy the health benefits of cherries.
+There are countless ways to enjoy the benefits of cherries.
 Here are a few delicious recipes to try:

 A refreshing and nutritious smoothie made with tart cherries, yogurt, and a touch of honey.